thedeposbank/zilliqa-stablecoin/Stablecoin/README.md

 All the transitions in the contract can be categorized into three categories:
 - _housekeeping transitions_ meant to facilitate basic admin realted tasks.
-- _pause_ transitions to pause and pause the contract.
+- _DPS token usage transitions_ that provide utility functions for DPS token
+- _supply adjustment related transitions_ which keep the number of stablecoins issued close to the present total value of collateral

+At the same time, proxy contract has:
 - _minting-related transitions_ that allows mining and burning of tokens.
 - _token transfer transitions_ allows to transfer tokens from one user to another.
-- _DPS token usage transitions_ that provide utility functions for DPS token
-- _supply adjustment related transitions_ which keep the number of stablecoins issued close to the present total value of collateral
+- _pause_ transitions to pause and pause the contract.

 Each of these category of transitions are presented in further details below: